Master of Professional Studies (M.P.S.) ILR Degree Program Policy

 2. Administration of the Program

-The Field Faculty of Industrial and Labor Relations administers the general requirements for the M.P.S. degree through the ILR Graduate Committee.
+The Graduate Field Faculty of Industrial and Labor Relations administers the general requirements for the M.P.S. degree through the ILR Graduate Committee.
 This Committee reviews applications, administers the program of study, and recommends the degree for those who satisfactorily meet the requirements.

 Requirements for admission to the M.P.S.
 ILR Degree Program include:

-- Work experience in the field.
+- A minimum of 8-10 years of work experience in the field.

 5. Residency Requirements: Registration Units